S. [ð] vanished before nasals at morpheme boundaries; [ð{mnŋ}] > [ø{mnŋ}]

-For both Sindarin and Noldorin, in compounds where a voiced dental spirant [ð] came in contact with a nasal after various vowel losses, the [ð] vanished, as noted by David Salo (GS/§4.119).
+For both Sindarin and Noldorin, in compounds where a voiced dental spirant [ð] came in contact with a nasal after various vowel losses in compounds, the [ð] vanished, as noted by David Salo (GS/§4.119).
 There are several examples in both Sindarin and Noldorin:

 The last example is the clearest demonstration of this change.
 The examples Hele(ð)vorn and Golo(ð)vir seem to hint that the loss of [ð] occurred after the change of m > v, but I think this was simply notational convenience on Tolkien’s part, indicating there used to be a [ð] that was lost earlier.